 If a student or employee of Gardner-Webb University or a visitor to the Gardner-Webb campus believes he or she has been discriminated against based on a disability or has a complaint or concern regarding accommodations/services, the student, employee or visitor has the option of bringing the concern to the staff of the Noel Center for Disability Resources.
 If the issue cannot be resolved at this level, the grievant may file a complaint following the grievance policy as outlined below.

 Gardner-Webb University prohibits discrimination on the basis of disability for faculty staff students and visitors.
 Gardner-Webb University has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints by any member of the Gardner-Webb University community alleging any action prohibited by Section 504 of the Rehabilitation Act of 1973 (§29 U.S.C.
 794) of the U.S. Department of Education regulations implementing the Act, and the Americans With Disabilities Act, 1990 Title II & III (§42 U.S.C.
 126).
 Section 504 and the ADA, Sections Title II & Title III prohibit discrimination on the basis of disability in any program or activity receiving Federal financial assistance.
-The Law and Regulations may be examined in the office of Steve Gambill, Interim Title IX Coordinator and ADA Coordinator, 243 Tucker Student Center, 704-406-2639, [email protected]create new email, who has been designated to coordinate the efforts of Gardner-Webb University to comply with Section 504 and the Americans With Disabilities Act ( ADA).
+The Law and Regulations may be examined in the office of Lesley Villarose, M.Ed, Vice-President for Student Development and Dean of Students and Interim Title IX Coordinator and ADA Coordinator, 243 Tucker Student Center, 704-406-2081, [email protected], who has been designated to coordinate the efforts of Gardner-Webb University to comply with Section 504 and the Americans With Disabilities Act ( ADA).

 Any participants, beneficiaries, applicants, or employees, including students, staff, faculty, and visitors who believe they have been subjected to discrimination on the basis of disability (or who are unsatisfied with accommodations provided by Steve Gambill) may file a grievance under this procedure.
 Current law prohibits retaliation against anyone who files a grievance or cooperates in the investigation of a grievance.
 The ADA Coordinator should be notified immediately if anyone associated with the grievance procedure is subjected to retaliation as a result of that person’s participation in the grievance process.